gmtfonseca/quantifico-flutter/README.md

 # Quantifico

-Quantifico is a Mobile App builded with Flutter that was designed to provide the user valuable insights on their company.
-The data is presented in a visual manner throught multiple kinds of plots, making them extremely simple to digest.
+Quantifico is a Mobile app that was designed to provide the user valuable insights on their company.
+The data is presented in a visual manner through multiple kinds of plots, making them extremely simple to digest.

 ## Architecture